-A few days later, I started to feel chest pain.
+A few days later, I started to experience chest pain.
 I’d take a deep breath and feel push back.
 It’s as if I couldn’t completely fill up my lungs with air.
 This time, I went to a different doctor at Beth Israel Boston, and even that doctor tried to turn me away.
 He said, “Sweetie, you’re going to find bumps and bruises all over your body.
 You don’t need to come in for every single one of them.”
 He refused to do an ultrasound or CT scan, which is what my father recommended he do as none of my questions were being answered.
 I remember asking the doctor point blank – is it cancer?
 He said, “No way!
 You’re 23 with no pre-existing medical conditions.”
 He was actually telling me to go back home to Austin, TX, which is where I’m from, to get an ultrasound at my father’s clinic in a month.
-After basically begging him for an ultrasound, he did one.
+After begging him for an ultrasound, he did it.

-It took hours to get the results back but the doctor came back into the examination room – the color had drained from his face.
-He looked at me and said, “We found an enlarged lymph node, and we need to do a CT scan.”
+It took hours to get the results back and when the doctor returned to the examination room, the color had drained from his face.
+With a change in demeanor, he said, “We found an enlarged lymph node need to do a CT scan.”
 That’s when I started to panic.
 They did a CT scan.
 A few hours later, he came back to the room, sat down and said given your age,

 “We believe you have Hodgkin’s lymphoma.”

 It’s a cancer of the lymphatic system which is apart of the immune system.
-It’s basically a cancer of the healthy – there’s no known cause – and it affects people in their 20s and in their 50s.
+It’s basically a cancer of the healthy with no known cause and affects people in their 20s and 50s.
 Beth Israel immediately scheduled a biopsy and a PET scan.